AdityaMohanShenoy/c-notes/notes.md

            * %x gives the hexadecimal equivalent * 10.A constant has only R-value.
 An initialized variable has both l and r value.
 An expression of the form a + b is only a R-value.
        11.*The only operator which gives a value back is the dereferencing operator*.
-       10. *%p is format specifier for an adress location*
+       12. *%p is format specifier for an adress location*
+       13. the size of a pointer in 64 bit pc is always 8 bytes irrespestive of the type

 # C PROGRAM BEHIND THE SCENES [[gfg]](https://www.geeksforgeeks.org/compiling-a-c-program-behind-the-scenes/)
     1. pre processor = expands all micros(stdio.h,add(a,b)=a+b)=output file = filename.i